VishSinha/aws-cert/aws-architect-associate.md

 k.
 [Route53 FAQs](https://aws.amazon.com/route53/faqs/)

-### AWS Hands - Make sure you have hands on the following topics in detail
+## AWS Hands On - Make sure you have hands on the following topics in detail
 a.
 EC2
   - Provisining, Securing EC2 compute instance
   - Understand different EC2 metadata